Mary Todd Lincoln: Early life and education

 Todd was born on December 13, 1818, in Lexington, Kentucky, as the fourth of seven children of Robert Smith Todd, a banker, and Elizabeth "Eliza" (Parker) Todd.
-When she was six, her mother died in childbirth.
-Two years later, her father married Elizabeth "Betsy" Humphreys, and they had nine children together.
-Todd had a difficult relationship with her stepmother.
+In 1825, when she was six, her mother died in childbirth.
+Her father then married Elizabeth "Betsy" Humphreys in 1826 and they had nine children together.

+There is conflicting evidence about Todd's relationship with her stepmother.
 From 1832, Mary and her family lived in what is now known as the Mary Todd Lincoln House, an elegant 14-room residence at 578 West Main Street in Lexington.

 Mary's paternal great-grandfather, David Levi Todd, was born in County Longford, Ireland, and immigrated through Pennsylvania to Kentucky.
 Another great-grandfather, Andrew Porter, was the son of an Irish immigrant to New Hampshire and later Pennsylvania.
 Her maternal great-great-grandfather Samuel McDowell was born in Scotland, and emigrated to Pennsylvania.
 Other Todd ancestors came from England.

 At an early age, Mary was sent to Madame Mentelle's finishing school, where the curriculum concentrated on French and literature.
 She learned to speak French fluently and studied dance, drama, music, and social graces.
 By age 20, she was regarded as witty and gregarious with a grasp of politics.
 Like her family, she was a Whig.

 Mary began living with her sister Elizabeth Porter Edwards in Springfield, Illinois, in October 1839.
 Elizabeth was married to Ninian W. Edwards, son of a former governor.
 He served as Mary's guardian.
 Mary was popular among the gentry of Springfield, and though she was courted by the rising young lawyer and Democratic Party politician Stephen A. Douglas and others, she chose Abraham Lincoln, a fellow Whig.